fastai/course-v3/docs/start_gradient.md

 ## Pricing

 Notebooks are billed while they're running (per second!) and the rate is dependent on the [Instance Type](https://support.paperspace.com/hc/en-us/articles/360007742114-Gradient-Instance-Types) selected.
 Notebooks must be stopped to end billing.
-See below for free GPU credit! 💰
+See below for free GPU credit! 💰 **Note: Consider using new [Gradient "preemptible" instances](https://support.paperspace.com/hc/en-us/articles/360015388374-Preemptible-Instances-Overview) which can save you money during the course.**

 ## Step 1: Create an account